How Hurricane Harvey Will Affect Schoolchildren

-As heavy rain from Hurricane Harvey continues to barrel down on the nation’s fourth most-populous city, well over 100 districts across southeastern Texas remain shuttered during what for some would have been the opening days of the academic year.
+As floodwaters from tropical storm Harvey continue to rise in the nation’s fourth most-populous city, well over 100 districts across southeastern Texas remain shuttered during what for some would have been the opening days of the academic year.
 The closures affect hundreds of thousands of students.

 Canceled are the back-to-school barbecues.
 Postponed are the sounds of clanging lockers and squeaky new sneakers.
 Elongated are the first-day jitters, as summer vacation extends for an extra, harrowing week across Houston and surrounding areas.

 The storm and its aftermath don’t just mean extra summer days, of course—many children will return to schools that have suffered significant structural damage, such as broken windows, flooded gymnasiums, and totaled classroom supplies.
 Beyond that, the emotional and academic impacts of the natural disaster could plague students’ psyches and school successes for years to come.
-As of Tuesday evening, the hurricane’s death toll had risen to 19.
+As of Wednesday morning, the storm’s death toll had risen to 30.

 According to experts, the chaos and emotional upheaval brought on by extreme events can have an especially negative impact on children.
-Hurricane Harvey has put students in its path at a greater risk for symptoms of anxiety and depression than they’d otherwise be—not to mention illness and injury.
+Tropical storm Harvey has put students in its path at a greater risk for symptoms of anxiety and depression than they’d otherwise be—not to mention illness and injury.
 And because schools are closed, some children aren’t getting the nutrition they need—the vast majority of students in Houston Independent School District, for example, receive free or subsidized meals, and the district offers free lunches to all students regardless of income at most of its schools.
 The closures also threaten to exacerbate “summer slide”—kids’ tendency to lose some of the academic gains they’d made the previous school year—and to reduce the amount of time children can dedicate to learning during the new school year.
 In short, when weather causes unexpected closures (which inevitably happens more often in some districts than others), children’t lives can become crippled by the chaos.

 Such inconsistency can have lasting effects.
 Researchers found that some children became more aggressive after experiencing Hurricane Katrina, which severely damaged 110 of the city’s 126 public schools and resulted in the complete reorganization of New Orleans’s education system.
 In a separate study surveying children during the 2006-07 school year (the first complete academic year after Katrina), researchers demonstrated that disasters can have a chronic, long-term effect on youth: Of the nearly 5,000 surveyed fourth- through 12th-graders from areas affected by the disaster, 42 percent of them met the cut-off for a mental-health referral.
 Though the geographic scope of damage may not be as vast in Texas, similar patterns of emotional fallout may be on the horizon for the youth of the Houston area.